iaretechnician/barebones-masterserver-wiki/Quick-Start.md

 ![](http://i.imgur.com/zjGYz1z.png)

-Don't worry about the warning, you'll be able to resolve it by providing a proper path to your build
+Don't worry about the warning, you'll be able to resolve it by providing a proper path to your build later on

+## Starting The Client

+Open the scene called `Main`, and run it from the editor.